gil7788/Mongo-Express-TS/README.md

 - Download and installation instructions: [Download MongoDB Compass](https://www.mongodb.com/try/download/compass)

 ## References
-- For more information on the Express Application Generator, visit [Express Application Generator](https://expressjs.com/en/starter/generator.html).
 - For a comprehensive guide on MongoDB Data Model Design, see the "Data Model Design for MongoDB.pdf" file located in the root directory of this project.
 Might be outdated as it was public at 2015.